 A very tall Italian Greyhound at 17", too big for the breed really, and yet his handsome face featured in newspapers and magazines all over the world

-In the office - Charley checking his press features - on this occasion in Country Life magazine (above) and being a super-star posing for a photo that I took for a poster campaign for our official charity, Forever Hounds Trust (below)
+In the office - Charley checking his press features and being a super-star posing for a photo that I took for a poster campaign for our official charity, Forever Hounds Trust (below)

 In Charley’s lifetime we went from making dog beds on the sitting room floor as a quirky little hobby to a growing little company that now has customers in over sixty countries around the world, and in January 2019 Jenny and I were named UK Family Business Entrepreneurs of the Year at the Great British Entrepreneur Awards.
 None of it would have happened if Charley had not been part of my life.